mattsta/krmt/README.md

   examples of how to write different Redis commands.
   - Make sure to release objects and free memory you allocate.
 You will introduce memory leaks if you forget to free things.
-  - You don't have to write in C. You can use C, C++, Go (?), or anything else generating a shared library with C symbols for your operating system.
-You can even link additional libraries (want numerical routines?  embedded sqlite3?  embedded snappy/zippy?  embedded geos?  embedded C json parser?)
+  - You don't have to write in C. You can use C, C++, Go (?), Guile, Chicken, or anything else generating a shared library with C symbols for your operating system.
+You can even link additional libraries (want numerical routines?  embedded sqlite3?  embedded snappy/zippy?)

 Writing Your Module